-At the end of the Phase 3 review period, CNSC delivers to the vendor a Phase 3 summary report, containing either a summary of the discussions, or any additional findings for each focus area, along with the bases for those findings.
+At the end of the Phase 3 review period, the CNSC delivers a Phase 3 summary report to the vendor.
+The report contains either a summary of discussions or any additional findings for each focus area, along with the bases for those findings.

 The Phase 3 report is treated as commercially sensitive information, and is not made available to the public.
-As part of the Phase 3 report, the CNSC provides an executive summary, which is posted on the CNSC external Web site, to communicate the results to the public and other stakeholders.
+As part of the Phase 3 report, the CNSC provides an executive summary, which is posted on its website, to communicate the results to the public and other stakeholders.